whaynes/STCW23/jekyll/_assessments/OICEW-7-1A.md

 <tr><td>

 {% capture behavior %}
-{% do Check, check %} that system is ready to start
+{% do check, Check %} that system is ready to start
 {% endcapture %}
 {{ behavior | markdownify }}